 - 1. Heritage District-Residential Only (HD-RO-CZ); - 2.
 Heritage District-Mixed Use (HD-MU-CZ); - 3.
 Heritage District-Commercial Only (HD-CO-CZ); and - 4.
-Heritage District-Civic Heritage District (HD-Civic-CZ).

-(H.) Subdistrict Standards (Amended June 10, 2025)

-8.5-6 (H)(1) Heritage District-Residential Only (HD-RO-CZ)

-A subdistrict for solely residential buildings.
-This subdistrict is intended to provide additional housing to boost the vibrancy and walkability of the District as a whole and must have 100% residential uses within the area shown above.
+Heritage District-Civic Heritage District (HD-Civic-CZ). - (H.) Subdistrict Standards - (1.)
+Heritage District-Residential Only (HD-RO-CZ): A subdistrict for solely residential buildings.
+This subdistrict is intended to provide additional housing to boost the vibrancy and walkability of the District as a whole and must have

-The images appearing to the right are for example and not for regulatory purposes.
-The dimensional standards appearing below are required within the subdistrict.
+100% residential uses within the area shown above.
+The images appearing below are for examples and not for regulatory purposes.
+The diminsional standards apppearing below are required within the subdistrict.